History of The Simpsons: The Jean and Reiss years (1991–1993)

 Although they initially worked well together, Simon and Groening's relationship became "very contentious" according to Groening.
 According to John Ortved's book The Simpsons: An Uncensored, Unauthorized History, Simon resented the media attention Groening received, particularly the praise for the show's writing; Simon felt that Groening's involvement was limited, and that he should have been the one receiving credit for the show.
 As well as Groening, Simon was often at odds with Brooks and production company Gracie Films and left the show in 1993.
 Before leaving, he negotiated a deal that saw him receive a share of the show's profits every year, and an executive producer credit despite not having worked on the show since.
 Al Jean and Mike Reiss, who had written for The Simpsons since the start of the show, took over as showrunners for the third season.
 Compared to being an executive producer, the showrunner position is more involved with the show and acts as head writer and manages the show's production for an entire season.
 As well as a turnover in the staff, The Simpsons moved the production of the animation from Klasky Csupo to Film Roman in season four.

-During the fourth season the episode "A Streetcar Named Marge" was produced.
+One of the earliest episodes of the fourth season was "A Streetcar Named Marge."
 The musical within the episode contains a controversial song about New Orleans, which describes the city as a "home of pirates, drunks and whores", among other things.
 Jeff Martin, the writer of the episode, had meant the song to be a parody of the opening number in Sweeney Todd: The Demon Barber of Fleet Street, which speaks of London in unflattering terms.
 A New Orleans critic viewed "A Streetcar Named Marge" and published the song lyrics in his newspaper before the episode aired.
 Many readers took the lyrics out of context, and New Orleans' Fox affiliate, WNOL, received about one hundred complaints on the day the episode aired.
 Several local radio stations also held on-air protests in response to the song.
-The Simpsons' producers rushed out an apologetic chalkboard gag for "Homer the Heretic", which aired a week after "A Streetcar Named Marge".
+The Simpsons' producers rushed out an apologetic chalkboard gag for "Homer the Heretic", which aired the week after "A Streetcar Named Marge".
 It read, "I will not defame New Orleans".

 Ullman filed a lawsuit in 1992, claiming that her show was the source of The Simpsons' success and therefore should receive a share of the show's profit.
 "I breast-fed those little devils," Ullman once said of The Simpsons.
 She wanted a share of The Simpsons merchandising and gross profits and believed she was entitled to $2.5 million of Fox's estimated $50 million in 1992.
 The Fox network had paid her $58,000 in royalties for The Simpsons as well as $3 million for the 3½ seasons her show was on the air.
 Eventually the courts ruled in favor of the network.